Take Good Care of My Baby (Bobby Vee album)

 Take Good Care of My Baby is the fifth studio album American singer Bobby Vee and was released in 1962 by Liberty Records.

 It contains Vee's best-known hits "Take Good Care of My Baby", "Run to Him", and "Walkin' with My Angel".

 The album debuted on the Billboard Top LPs chart in the issue dated February 3, 1962, remaining on the chart for 14 weeks and peaking at No. 91.
-It entered the UK album chart in February 1962 and spent one week at number seven over the course of 8 weeks" No. 29 on the Cashbox albums chart.
+Take Good Care of My Baby was ranked much higher on the Cashbox albums chart, peaking at No. 29.
+It entered the UK album chart in February 1962 and spent one week at number seven over the course of 8 weeks.

 The album was released on compact disc by Beat Goes On on March 10, 1999, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Vee's 1962 album, A Bobby Vee Recording Session.
 Reel To Reel labels included the album in a box set entitled Eight Classic Albums Plus Bonus Singles and was released on October 4, 2019.